Ch3rry-Pi3-AI/DataAnalysis-World-Happiness-Report/README.md

 # Data Preprocessing – Bronze -> Silver

 This branch of the project is focused on **loading the bronze datasets** and **cleaning them** into the silver layer.
-The following three datasets are cleaned individually in this stage, preparing them for merging in the upcoming feature engineering stage:
+The following two datasets are cleaned individually in this stage, preparing them for merging in the upcoming feature engineering stage:

 * World Happiness Report (multi-year)
 * World Happiness Report 2021

-* Geolocation Data (country codes, names, latitude, longitude)
+The purpose of this stage is to ensure consistent column naming, add missing metadata (such as `year`), and perform basic numeric imputations.

-The purpose of this stage is to ensure consistent column naming, add missing metadata (such as `year`), perform basic numeric imputations, and remove incomplete geolocation rows.
 The cleaned outputs are stored in the **silver** container for downstream use.

 ## Project Structure